-(1) Presentations (35% total).
+(1) Presentations (30% total).
 Students will be responsible for giving two (2) short, conference-length presentations.
-You will be given a maximum of 15 minutes for each of your presentations (10 minutes for presentation plus 5 minutes for a question period), with length of time strictly enforced.
+You will be given a maximum of 15-20 minutes (depending on enrollment) for each of your presentations (plus at least 5 minutes for a question period), with length of time strictly enforced.
+The presentations will be based on an introduction to your topic and background research, and then your progress on your topic later in the semester.
+In other words, both presentations MUST be on the same topic, and both must be related to the topic of your review paper (see Review Article Assignment below).
 Details of this assignment including required elements, potential topics and scheduling of dates, will be discussed in the introductory classes and all related information will be posted to Moodle.
-Both presentations MUST be on the same topic, and both must be related to your topic for your essay (see Review Article Assignment below).
-Students should note that you are required to submit some elements one week prior to your scheduled presentation date.
+Students should note that some elements are due one week prior to your scheduled presentation date.

-Penalty: Failure to turn in required elements on time and/or to deliver your presentation(s) on the scheduled date(s) will result in a grade of 0.
+Penalty: Failure to turn in required elements on time and/or to deliver your presentation on the scheduled date(s) will result in a grade of 0.

-- (2) Critical Abstracts (25% total).
+- (2) Critical Abstracts (20% total).
 Each student is required to submit five (5) written assignments each consisting of a short critical abstract/critique of a piece of primary research.
-Each abstract will account for 5% of your final grade and will be assigned approximately every two weeks throughout the semester in relation to the presentation schedule.
+Each abstract will account for 4% of your final grade and will be assigned approximately every two weeks throughout the semester in relation to the presentation schedule.
 There will be no opportunity to submit a revision of an abstract for a higher grade.
 Details of this assignment, including required elements, will be discussed in the introductory classes and all related information will be posted to Moodle.

-Penalty: If you fail to turn in an abstract on time, or you turn in an incomplete assignment, you will incur an automatic 25% deduction to your mark and those turned in more than 24 hours late will receive an automatic grade of 0. - (3) Class Activity Assignments (15% total).
+Penalty: If you fail to turn in an abstract on time, or you turn in an incomplete assignment, you will incur an automatic 25% deduction to your mark and those turned in more than 24 hours late will receive an automatic grade of 0. - (3) Class Activity Assignments (20% total).
 A total of five (5) assignments, related to in-class activities will be given throughout the course.
-Each assignment will be individually weighted according to the amount of out-of-class time required, and individual instruction sheets for each assignment will be provided.
-Students should note that in-class activities may include group work.

-Penalty: If you fail to turn in an assignment on time, or you turn in an incomplete assignment, you will incur an automatic 25% deduction to your mark and those turned in more than 24 hours late will receive an automatic grade of 0. - (4) Review Article Assignment (25% total).
+Each assignment is worth 4% of your final grade and instruction sheets for each assignment will be provided.
+Students should note that in-class activities include both independent and group work. - Penalty: If you fail to turn in an assignment on time, or you turn in an incomplete assignment, you will incur an automatic 25% deduction to your mark and those turned in more than 24 hours late will receive an automatic grade of 0. - (4) Review Article Assignment (30% total).
 Students will be required to write an essay in the style of a scholarly review article of a single topic, which is the same as that of your presentations.
 Details of this assignment including format, required elements, and topics will be discussed in the introductory classes and all related information will be posted to Moodle.
-First submissions of this assignment are due NO LATER than Monday, November 17, 2014 at 4:00 pm in the course dropbox.

-Assignments turned in to the dropbox after 4:00 pm and incomplete assignments will be considered late submissions.
+First submissions of this assignment are due NO LATER than Tuesday, November 24, 2015 in class.
+Assignments turned in to the dropbox after 4:00 pm and all incomplete assignments will be considered late submissions.